 Stage 3: Delivery of the placenta

 After your baby is born, you'll likely feel a great sense of relief.
 You might hold the baby in your arms or on your abdomen.
 Cherish the moment.
 But a lot is still happening.
-During the third stage of labor, your health care provider will deliver the placenta and make sure your bleeding is under control.
+During the third stage of labor, you will deliver the placenta.

-How long it lasts: The placenta is typically delivered in about five minutes.
-In some cases, it might take up to 30 minutes.
+How long it lasts: The placenta is typically delivered in five to 30 minutes, but the process can last as long as an hour.

 What you can do: Relax!
 By now your focus has likely shifted to your baby.
 You might be oblivious to what's going on around you.
 If you'd like, try breast-feeding your baby.